AnhaltAI/anhaltai.github.io/content/en/publication/15-hanig2015exb-medical/index.md

 publication: 'in *Proceedings of the fifth BioCreative challenge evaluation workshop*'
 publication_short: 'in *Proceedings of the fifth BioCreative challenge evaluation workshop*'

 abstract: 'We present ExB Medical Text Miner – a text mining pipeline for processing biomedical documents.
-This application employs state- of-the-art Named Entity Recognition, using linguistic features and word embeddings in a fully-connected second-order Conditional Random Field model, as well as a novel two-stage Relation Extraction module that first detects entity-level relations using a Support Vector Classifier, then iden- tifies document-level relations by measuring their relevance according to a document topic classification model.'
+This application employs state- of-the-art Named Entity Recognition, using linguistic features and word embeddings in a fully-connected second-order Conditional Random Field model, as well as a novel two-stage Relation Extraction module that first detects entity-level relations using a Support Vector Classifier, then identifies document-level relations by measuring their relevance according to a document topic classification model.'

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.